Guide

 They're not competitors.
 A single serious Instagram operation can reasonably run both: an API bot handling comment and DM replies, and real-device automation handling the growth and engagement work that actually builds the audience those replies are answering.

-Where ShadowPhone fits: the safe way to do growth
+Where ShadowPhone fits: a real-device growth workflow

 Which one do you actually need?